-The dollar rose towards a seven-month peak against a basket of major currencies on Tuesday.
+The U.S. dollar held near a more than one-week low against a basket of major currencies on Monday.

-The dollar hit a three-month high against a basket of major currencies and a two-month peak versus the yen.
+The U.S. dollar hovered near a two-week high against a basket of other major currencies a day after the Fed hiked interest rates.

 The U.S. dollar lost some ground on Wednesday, after the Federal Reserve decide to raise interest rates for the first time in nearly a decade.

 The U.S. dollar rebounded from a roughly six-week low against the euro on Tuesday.

 The dollar turned positive, after edging lower on worries that oil prices and credit market turmoil could limit U.S. interest rate hikes.

 The dollar fell on Friday against key world currencies amid a selloff sparked by market volatility concerns.

 The Swiss franc rose against the euro on Thursday after Switzerland's central bank kept interest rates on hold at record lows.